-Teachers will also track pupils' progress against the assessments placed on The School Tracker.
+Teachers will also track pupils' progress against the assessments placed on our school assessment system, Insight.
 This will enable them to identify trends for individuals and groups, and thereby tailor planning accordingly.
 The teachers will also work with the other staff, and other schools, to moderate writing.